Brandon Caleb

-Brandon Caleb (born July 30, 1987) is an American football wide receiver who is currently a member of the Georgia Force.
+Brandon Caleb (born July 30, 1987) is an American former football wide receiver.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2011.
 He played college football for the Oklahoma Sooners.

-High school
+Early life

 Caleb was a standout in high school for the Fork Union Military Academy.
 As a senior in high school he was All-state at linebacker and receiver as well as team captain.
 Off the football field he was a four-time state triple jump champion and won track state championships in long jump (three times), high hurdles and intermediate hurdles.
 He was named the 2005 Central Virginia Track Athlete of the Year.
 ESPN College Football Recruiting 2006 said of Caleb, Is always going to be a player that makes the big catch.
 He was ranked by Rivals.com as the 12th best high school football prospect in the state of Virginia and the 35th best wide receiver in the country.
 He committed to the Oklahoma Sooners football team over the Florida Gators and more on August 12, 2005.